shua123/Wufoo-to-Twilio-SMS/README.md

 # Wufoo to Twilio Text Message App

 This app connects to a Wufoo form to gather phone number entries, then sends text messages through Twilio.

+Uses Rails, Postgres, Wufoo API, Twilio API

-1) Clone repository
+* Clone repository
-2) Change environment variables for Twilio and Wufoo API keys.
+* Change environment variables for Twilio and Wufoo API keys.
-3) Application start: "Foreman start"
+* Application start: "Foreman start"
-4) Deploy to Heroku
+* Deploy to Heroku

 On Heroku, a worker process is required to run. (heroku ps:scale worker=1)